 Baked sweet potatoes are a delicious addition to any meal.
-In this post, we’ll teach you how to bake sweet potatoes in 3 easy steps and how to flavor and re-purpose your oven baked sweet potatoes!
+In this post, we’ll teach you how to bake sweet potatoes in 3 easy steps + how to season and re-purpose your oven baked sweet potatoes.

 Best Baked Sweet Potato Recipe

 This is hands down the best oven baked sweet potato recipe on the internet!
 Why?
 They come out tender and perfectly cooked every time!

 Plus, we’re keeping things basic with olive oil, salt, and pepper so that you can flavor your sweet potatoes however your heart desires.
 Keep reading to learn all things sweet taters!

 Sweet potatoes are a starchy vegetable that have a similar texture to a normal white potato (softer) but are much sweeter in taste.
 Hence, the name.

 Baked sweet potatoes are packed with complex carbs, fiber, vitamin c, and antioxidants making them a healthy addition to any meal.
 Sweet potatoes are naturally gluten-free, vegan, and paleo-friendly.
 They’re sweet in flavor and the kids will love them!

 Sweet Potato Nutrition facts